Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/transfer_procedures_win.md

 ---
 title: "Transfer scripts and temporary files"
 linkTitle: "Transfer scripts and temporary files"
 weight: 270
----This topic describes how to use scripts  in Transfer CFT Windows.
+--- This topic describes how to use scripts  in Transfer CFT Windows.

 - [Updating
     batch procedures launched by Transfer CFT](#Updating%20batch%20procedures%20launched%20by%20Transfer%20CFT)